How to Build a Website for Your Small Business (with a checklist)

 Basic Font Rules:

 Unless you are a designer, don’t choose anything too fancy.
-Your website’s job is to be clear and easy to understand.
+Above all else, your website’s job is to be clear and easy to understand.

 Here are a few good fonts that you’ll find on most website builders: